canonical/netplan/doc/netplan-yaml.md

     > The receive window to be advertised for the route, represented by
     > number of segments.
 Must be a positive integer value.

+  - **`advertised-mss`** (scalar)

+    > The Maximum MSS ('Maximal Segment Size') to advertise to these destinations when establishing TCP connections.
+    > If it is not given, Linux uses a default value calculated from the first hop device MTU.
+    > Must be a positive integer.

 - **`routing-policy`** (mapping)